 Standard Ireland has experienced an increase in direct and indirect cyber-attacks seeking to extract money through fraudulent means, with the ambition and sophistication of such attacks observed across the wider insurance industry increasing.
 The managers continue to invest in improving controls over this growing and changing threat.
-A cyber risk dashboard has been developed to monitor the overall cyber risk status.
+A cyber risk dashboard has been developed to monitor and assess on an ongoing basis the overall cyber risk status.